adobe/aepsdk-analytics-android/Documentation/api-reference.md

 ---

-## getTrackingIdentifier
+### getTrackingIdentifier

 > ℹ️ Before using this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).

 Retrieves the Analytics tracking identifier.
 The identifier is only returned for existing users who had AID persisted and migrated from earlier versions of SDK.
-For new users, no AID is generated and should instead use [Experience Cloud ID](https://developer.adobe.com/client-sdks/documentation/mobile-core/identity/api-reference/#getexperiencecloudid) to identify visitors.
+For new users, no AID is generated and should instead use [Experience Cloud ID](https://developer.adobe.com/client-sdks/documentation/mobile-core/identity/api-reference) to identify visitors.

+#### Java

-### Syntax
+##### Syntax
 ```Java
 public static void getTrackingIdentifier(@NonNull final AdobeCallback<String> callback)
 ```

-### Example
+##### Example

-#### Java

 ```Java
 Analytics.getTrackingIdentifier(new AdobeCallbackWithError<String>() {
     @Override